Richards Castle, St Bartholomew Church

 HERITAGE HIGHLIGHTS: Unaltered Georgian interior furnishings

 When Edward became king in 1042 he gave large English estates to many of his Norman friends, including Scrob.
-Around 1050 Scrob built a simple motte and bailey fortification here, one of the earliest Norman castles in the country and one of only 4 that King Edward allowed to be built during his reign.
+Around 1050 Scrob built a simple motte and bailey fortification here, one of the earliest Norman castles in the country and one of only four that King Edward allowed to be built during his reign.

 The most famous Sawley was probably Major Richard Sawley, a Parliamentary commander in the Civil War.
 Major Sawley opposed plans to execute King Charles, and once, when left alone with Oliver Cromwell, drew his sword and threatened that Cromwell would not leave the room alive unless he agreed to spare the king.

 The borough never really grew to any importance, and over time it dwindled to become a village backwater, with the village stretching away to the west of the castle and church.
 In 1892 a new church was built at Batchcott, across the Shropshire border, and St Bartholomew's was declared redundant.
 It is now in the hands of the Churches Conservation Trust and is no longer used for regular services.